erikgraa/SecretManagement.VMware.CloudFoundation/README.md

 When using the cmdlets exposed by the module, authentication attempts happen in this order until one succeeds or they are all exhausted:

 1. If `$script:SecretManagement_<VaultName>_AccessToken` exists - check if it is valid and not expired
-2. If instead `$script:SecretManagement_$VaultName_RefreshToken` exists - check if it is valid and not expired and can be used for a new access token
+2. If instead `$script:SecretManagement_<VaultName>_RefreshToken` exists - check if it is valid and not expired and can be used for a new access token
-3. Checking whether `%ProgramData%\Vault_<VaultName>_Credential.xml` exists and has a valid credential
+3. Checking whether `%ProgramData%\Vault_<VaultName>_Credential.xml` exists and has a valid credential, or `$HOME/.secretmanagement` on Linux/macOS
 4. Checking whether the file in the `CredentialPath` VaultParameter exists and has a valid credential
 5. Interactively asking for a username and password